 Each data type has some redundancy, that is wasted space, in it.
 If text can typically have as much as 60% redundancy, this rate can be much higher for some other media like audio and video.
 Unlike text, these other media types are taking a lot of space to store and the need to regain this wasted space appeared very early.
 Engineers designed optimized compression algorithm used by file formats designed for specific purpose.
 Compression algorithms used for files can be grouped in two wide categories:

 - Loss-less compression, where the compression-uncompression cycle doesn't alter the data that is recovered.
 It matches (byte to byte) with the original.

 - Lossy compression, where the cycle alters the original data, in an imperceptible way for the user.

 Video formats on the Web are lossy and for images,

 Some formats can be used for both loss-less or lossy compression, like

-webp, and usually lossy algorithm can be configured to compress more or less, which then of course leads less or more quality.
-For better performance of a site site, it is ideal to compress as much as possible, while keeping an acceptable level of quality.
+webp, and usually lossy algorithm can be configured to compress more or less, which then of course leads to less or more quality.
+For better performance of a Web site, it is ideal to compress as much as possible, while keeping an acceptable level of quality.
 For images, an image generated by a tool could be not optimized enough for the Web; it is recommended to use tools that will compress as much as possible with the required quality.
 There are numerous tools that are specialized for this.